ericzrinsky/discogs/case_study.md

 ORDER  BY artist;
 ```

 If your query was successful, you should now see "882" for the "Total rows loaded:" since it is likely that some artists had more than one album (or "Title") associated with them.
-Your results should also only display the "Artist" column
+Your results should also only display the "Artist" column.

 ![SQLiteStudio](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i38.png "UNION Query - Artists")

-This gets a us a little bit closer to our end result, but 882 is still unwieldy for a **Spotify** playlist.
+This gets a us closer to our end result, but 882 artists is still unwieldy for a **Spotify** playlist.

-Let's dig into one of the goals for this project:
+Let's take a step back and dig into one of the goals for this project:

 * Generate new **Spotify** playlists on the fly with socially-sourced vinyl-record affinity data that excludes artists from my own record collection